Levi202309/NTIRE-2025-Burst/README.md

-### How to test your model ? (and how to measure the model's number of parameters and FLOPs)
+### How to test your model ? (and how to measure the model's parameters and FLOPs)
-1. Register your team in the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/11U3h07nikI69hwjAORpajRZEMAw7sfWMjveoLgcinc0/edit?usp=sharing) and get your team ID.
+1. Register your team in the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/11U3h07nikI69hwjAORpajRZEMAw7sfWMjveoLgcinc0/edit?usp=sharing) and get your `[Team_ID]`.
 2. git clone https://github.com/Eve-ctr/RawFusion.git
-3. Download the test images from the [Google Drive](https://drive.google.com/file/d/1RspScAjXluIFeS5gymqYSeWXWdPoHYG2/view?usp=sharing) to the folder `./testset`
+3. Download the test input images from the [Google Drive](https://drive.google.com/file/d/1RspScAjXluIFeS5gymqYSeWXWdPoHYG2/view?usp=sharing) to the folder `./testset`
 4. Put the code of your model in `./models/Model_[Your_Team_ID]_[Your_Model_Name].py`
    * Please add only one file in the folder `./models`.
 Please do not add other submodules.
    * Please zero pad `[Your_Team_ID]` into two digits: e.g. 00, 01, 02
 5. Put the pretrained model in `./model_zoo/[Your_Team_ID]_[Your_Model_Name].[pth or pt]`
    * Please zero pad `[Your_Team_ID]` into two digits: e.g. 00, 01, 02
-   * Modify My model in test demo.py to import your model in `./test_demo.py` as follows:
+   * Modify `My_model` in test demo.py to import your model in `./test_demo.py` as follows:
     ```python
     """import your models here!"""
     from models.Model_00_unet import UNet as My_model